NathanGibbs3/Net-Abuse-Utils/README.md

 # COPYRIGHT AND LICENSE

 This software is copyright (c) 2013 by Mike Greb.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.

+# AUTHORS

+- mikegrb <michael@thegrebs.com>
+- Wes Young <github@barely3am.com>

+# COPYRIGHT AND LICENSE

+This software is copyright (c) 2013 by =over 4.

+This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.